 4.7 In addition to the staff resources noted above, a budget will be needed to support Local Plan preparation on an ongoing basis.
 This will be used, for example, to fund any commissioned survey or consultancy work; the printing of documents; publicity and consultation; and the administrative costs involved in public examinations into DPDs.
 It is recognised that a significantly increased level of resources will be needed in the years when public examinations will be held - and this will become more frequent as work on the Local Plan proceeds.
 The Council had successfully attracted a significant amount of New Homes Bonus and some of this had been allocated to support Local Plan work to date.
 Further financial contributions towards particular aspects of Local Plan work may also be sought from Government and from other services or other organisations in the future.
-However, it is important to recognise that the Council is facing a requirement to make savings of £86 million 2017-2020.

 4.8 A joint budget has been agreed to undertake the review of the BCCS.
 This covers all stages of the plan making from the Issues and Options Consultation to examination and adoption.
-Producing a joint core strategy is a cost effective way to plan for the area.
+Producing a joint plan is a cost effective way to plan for the area.
 There may be a need to revisit the budget assigned to the review if further or more detailed evidence is required.
-The budget will be kept under review at all stages on the BCCS review.
+The budget will be kept under review at all stages on the Black Country Plan.